 Chair of the Board Risk Committee.
-Member of the Board Audit Committee, Nominations & Governance Committee and Board Technology Oversight Committee.
+Member of the Board Audit Committee and Board Technology Oversight Committee.
+Member of the Nominations & Governance Committee (to 31 December 2024).

-Wide-ranging experience within the financial services sector.
+Martin has wide-ranging experience within the financial services sector.
 Director of Banks, Building Societies and Credit Unions at the Bank of England and Head of UK Banks and Mutuals at the Financial Services Authority (now Financial Conduct Authority).
-10 years in various senior roles at Yorkshire Building Society.
+Martin also spent ten years in various senior roles at Yorkshire Building Society.